-While we maintain links with the Schools' Nursing Service, your GP should of course be the first point of contact if your child is unwell.
+Whilst we maintain links with the Schools' Nursing Service, your GP should of course be the first point of contact if your child is unwell.

-20. Parents' Evenings
+18. Parents' Evenings

-Parents' Evenings take place twice yearly, in the Christmas and Easter terms.
-These are an opportunity to review briefly your child's progress and for you and the teacher to raise specific issues.
+Parents' Evenings take place twice yearly, in the Christmas and Easter term.
+The Christmas term Parents' Evening is virtual and focuses on your child's English and Maths progress.
+The Easter term Parents' Evening is face to face and focuses on the wider curriculum which also includes English and Maths.
+These are an opportunity to review your child's progress and for you and the teacher to raise specific issues.
 We allocate 5 minutes per interview, ten minutes for P1 & P2 form tutors.
-If longer discussion proves necessary the interview is used to set up a separate meeting at another time, usually after school.
+If longer discussion proves necessary the interview is used to set up a separate meeting at another mutually convenient time.